jmattick/perceptrons/README.md

 One difference between the implementation above and the textbook implementation is that the implementation above sets the initial weights to random values, where the random numbers are taken from a normal distribution with a standard deviation of 0.01.
-The textbook implementation also includes an extra value as the bias unit.

 ```
 class PerceptronPML(object):